About Richard

 Richard at 22

-Life took me elsewhere for a very long time, however.
+Life took me elsewhere for a very long time.
 I went to University, got married, had a family, forged a career.
 In my spiritual life I moved from the deep rituals of Anglicanism, through a period of evangelical faith, agnosticism, and eventually found a quiet spirituality that has helped me find my way.

 Coaching comes naturally to me.
 I have always loved to encourage people and see them thrive.
 My philosophy of management was shaped by my faith, by my exploration of Buddhist ideas, and by holding to a clarity about what is, and is not, within my control.